Ski Boot Buying Guide

 Size

 Ski boots are measured in a standardized system called Mondopoint which is the length of the foot in centimetres.
-Measuring a foot with this method allows for accurate measurements to be made down to the millimetre, and as such an appropriate size ski boot to be chosen.
 Another important measurement to consider is the forefoot width of a ski boot.
-The forefoot width is called the last and this refers to the widest part of the boot.
-The measured last stated on a ski boot is based on the ‘reference’ size - a 26.5 in male boots and a 25.5 in women's boots.
+The forefoot width, referred to as “Last”, is the widest part of a ski boot in the forefoot area.
+The measured last stated on a ski boot is based on the ‘reference’ size - a 26.5.
 Boots under 98mm wide are considered narrow, 99-101mm is considered standard, and 102mm and greater are considered wide.
+The Last of a boot can also be referred to as the “Volume”; narrow boots are Low Volume, standard boots are Medium Volume, and wide boots are High Volume.

 As ski boots increase in size so does the last width of a ski boot.
 The increase is usually 2mm per size.
-This means if the stated last of a ski boot is 100mm in a 26.5, it will be 102mm in a 27.5, 104mm in a 28.5, etc. The same rule applies for women's ski boots.
-Boot fitters will try to select boots with a corresponding last width to the measured width of the foot.
+This means if the stated last of a ski boot is 100mm in a 26.5, it will be 102mm in a 27.5, 104mm in a 28.5, etc. Our Boot fitters will try to select boots with a corresponding last width that matches the measured width of the foot.

 Sizing Adult Ski Boots and Shell Checks

-There are three different ways to size the length of a ski boot.
-The ideal fit in a new boot is for the toes to be touching the end of the boot when seated or standing, and then for the toes to pull off the end of the boot when flexing forward into ski position.
+The ideal fit in a new boot is for the toes to be touching the end of the boot when standing tall and upright, then for the toes to pull off the end of the boot when flexing forward into ski position.
 This kind of fit is usually found by following the guidelines for a performance fit below.
-For beginners and less experienced skiers, a comfort fit can be a better option as they tend not to flex into the boot as much and don't tolerate the pressure on their toes well.
-Skiers who want a race fit will know what they're after!
+For beginners and less experienced skiers, this is quite a new feeling.
+If you’ve only ever used rental boots, they are typically sized up to be big and spacious, but are rarely the correct size for your foot.

-Every boot fitter worth their salt will perform a shell size check.
-This involves removing the liner and asking the skier to insert their foot into the shell and move their toes to the end of the shell to touch with light pressure.
-By observing the space behind the heel they can get an idea of how the boot is going to fit for length.
-Using dowels as a guide, if the space available is 10mm or less this classified as a race fit.
-A performance fit is around 15mm space at the back of the heel, and a comfort fit is greater than 20mm at the back of the heel.
-If your purchasing boots online it's recommended that you do a shell fit when you receive them to double check you haven't bought boots too small or too big.
+Every good boot fitter will perform a shell check before you try on a boot.
+This involves removing the liner and asking the skier to insert their foot into the shell, then move their toes to the end of the shell to touch with light pressure.
+By observing the space behind the heel, the boot fitter can see how the boot will fit for length.
+Using dowels as a guide, if the space available is 10mm or less, this is classified as a “Race” fit.
+A performance fit is around 15mm-20mm of space at the back of the heel, and a comfort fit is greater than 20mm.
+If you are purchasing boots online, it's recommended that you do a shell fit when you receive them to double check you haven't bought boots too small or too big.
 If you can see a 25mm gap at the back of your heel you should definitely consider going down a size!

-We've created a guide to measure feet for ski boots.
+We've created a guide on how to measure feet for ski boots.
 Although it does not replace the value in seeing a qualified boot fitter, it will help to make better decisions when selecting ski boot sizes.
-Once you've figured out your measurements you can use the table below to decide what size ski boot is going to be best for you.
+Once you've figured out your measurements, you can use the table below to decide what size ski boot size is going to be best for you.

-When sizing kids ski boots make sure to take into consideration how long you want the boots to last.
-If you're hoping to get 2 seasons out of them it can be good idea to select a size bigger so they can grow into the boots.
-If your child is a competent skier, in race club etc and needs a performance fit, it is recommended to size the boots in the same way an adult boot is sized.
+When sizing kids and junior ski boots, make sure to take into consideration how long you want the boots to last.
+If you're hoping to get 2 seasons out of them it can be a good idea to select a size bigger so they can grow into the boots, but this is only appropriate for younger children with rapidly growing feet.
+If your child is a little older, and a more competent skier (eg. taking part in seasonal club programs), we recommend a boot that is sized correctly to ensure proper fit and performance.

 Leg and Foot Shape